Behat/Behat/CONTRIBUTING.md

 ## Submitting a Pull Request

 1. Make your feature addition, bug fix or refactoring
-2. Add `*.feature` files (tests) describing those changes.
+2. Add new `Scenario` into [one of existing features](features) or create a new `.feature` file describing the changes.
 Check the [features/](features) folder for examples.
-This is important so we don't break it in a future version unintentionally
+This is important so we don't break the changes you introduced in a future version unintentionally
 3. Make sure your changes adhere to [Backward Compatibility](#backward-compatibility) rules.
 This is important so that we adhere to [Semantic Versioning v2.0.0](http://semver.org/spec/v2.0.0.html)
 4. Explain the kind of change you made under the [`[Unreleased]`](CHANGELOG.md#unreleased) section of the